pknipp/pickup-sports-games/README.md

 Two columns ("Skills" and "boolTypes") are JSON.stringifications of non-primitive data types, as indicated below:

-### 1. Skills:
+### - Sport.Skills:

 This is an array of skill-level strings.
 Below are examples for several sports.
-(Code is taken from a seeder file.)
+(Code is taken from db/seederData/sports.js.)
 ```
 { Name: "Biking", Skills: [8,10,12,14,16,18,20,22].map(x => String(x) + "MPH") },
 { Name: "Tennis", Skills:["1.5","2.0","2.5","3.0","3.5","4.0","4.5","5.0","5.5","6.0","6.5","7.0"]},
 { Name: "Ultimate", Skills: ['beginner', 'intermediate', 'advanced', 'expert'] },
 { Name: "Volleyball", Skills: ["beginner", "HS JV", "HS varsity", "D3 college", "D1 college"] }
 ```
-### 2. boolTypes:
+### - Sport.boolTypes:

 This is a POJO of arrays of boolean questions posed at the reservation phase.
 An example for Basketball is presented below.
-(Code taken from a seeder file.)
+(Code taken from db/seederData/sports.js.)
 ```
 {
-    sizes: ["3 on 3", "5 on 5"],
+    ["team sizes"]: ["3 on 3", "5 on 5"],
     positions: ["center", "forward", "guard"],
 },
 ```
-Other keys for boolTypes properties are given below, each followed by the Sports for which it is used.
+Keys for other boolTypes properties are given below, each followed by the Sports for which it is used.

 - "distances": running, biking, cross-country skiing